-Giuseppe Dari-Mattiacci is professor of law and economics and a fellow of the Tinbergen Institute.
+Giuseppe Dari-Mattiacci is professor of law and economics, a fellow of the Tinbergen Institute and a research member of the European Corporate Governance Institute.
 He works at the intersection of law, economics and history.

 A Columbia Law School graduate, professor Dari-Mattiacci started his career at the University of Amsterdam in 2004 as the co-director and then director of the Amsterdam Center for Law & Economics.
 He joined the University of Amsterdam again in the fall of 2020 after a time at Columbia Law School where he was the Alfred W. Bressler Professor of Law and taught Contracts.

-Professor Dari-Mattiacci has published numerous articles in prestigious journals, including the University of Chicago Law Review, the Journal of Legal Studies, the Oxford Journal of Legal Studies, the Journal of Law, Economics & Organization, the Journal of Law & Economics, the Journal of Economic History, and the Review of Economics and Statistics.
+Professor Dari-Mattiacci has published numerous articles in journals in several fields, including the University of Chicago Law Review, the Journal of Legal Studies, the Oxford Journal of Legal Studies, the Journal of Law, Economics & Organization, the Journal of Law & Economics, the Journal of Economic History, and the Review of Economics and Statistics.
 He is also the editor of a two-voluime book on Roman Law & Economics (with Dennis Kehoe), published by Oxford University Press.

 His Erdos number is 4.